PenneconDavid/PenneconDavid/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=PenneconDavid&style=flat-square)

-🚀 Welcome to my coding universe!
+🚀 Hello fellow coders and welcome to my coding universe!
 I’m Dave, a **full-stack web3 engineer** with a mission to craft creative, impactful web applications that connect and inspire.

 🌎 Recently launched [DishSwap](https://github.com/PenneconDavid/DishSwap) — a recipe-sharing platform with an exciting, vibrant UI that brings home chefs together through their love of food and proven recipes.